The Ultimate Puerto Morelos Mexico Travel Guide for 2023

 This protected forest area is home to a variety of native plant species and mangroves, as well as animals such as birds, butterflies, iguanas, and spider monkeys.

 You can take a self-guided tour along the 2 km of jungle trails and boardwalks or sign up for a guided tour led by one of the garden’s expert staff members.
 Either way, nature lovers are sure to enjoy this beautiful spot in Mexico.

 Travelista Tip: Make sure to pack plenty of bug spray as the mosquitos at the botanical garden can be quite intense!

-7. See a Cirque du Solei Performance at La Joya
+7. See a Cirque du Soleil Performance at Joyà

 Located at Vidanta Resorts about 15 minutes south of Puerto Morelos, Joyà is the only Cirque du Soleil performance in Mexico.

 I’ve seen the show twice and can honestly say it’s an excellent production with such a unique storyline–plus the acrobatic performances are just so impressive!